weld/core/servlet-numberguess/readme.txt

  mvn

-Now you are ready to deploy.
+Now you're ready to deploy.

 == Deploying with an embedded servlet container